Create a map

 Cluster points

-Automatically group close points together at low zoom (enabled by default)
+Automatically groups nearby points at low zoom (enabled by default).

 Show point size values

-Toggle to show size metric on top of each point (if point size is set)
+Toggle to show the size metric above each point (if point size is set).

 Use translucent colors